sciZer0/newdiscoveries/c/README.md

 > ### Work is any activity of Organism that is spending Energy (some resource).

-In other words, Work is any of the following:
+In other words,

-* any activity of Organism that requires Energy (some resource)
+* Work is any activity of Organism that requires Energy (some resource)
-* any activity of Organism that is reducing Energy (some resource)
+* Work is any activity of Organism that is reducing Energy (some resource)

 On the other hand,